 Mentors and mentees often play games, visit fun areas around campus like the gym or dining halls, construct crafts, and can attend group events for mentors and mentees held occasionally throughout the year.
+In Fall 2020 due to COVID mentoring will happen primarily virtually.
 Mentors are trained in two training sessions per semester, and are supported with weekly ideas emails and Student Coordinator check-ins.

 Apply to be a Community Friends Mentor

 After you apply, you will get an email to schedule an interview and have you process your background check shortly after submitting your application.
-After the screening process, if you are accepted, you’ll attend a New Mentor Training and schedule your Match Day (October/November) where you’ll meet your new mentee!
+After the screening process, if you are accepted, you’ll attend a New Mentor Training and schedule your Match Day where you’ll meet your new mentee virtually!
 Or, if you don’t match immediately, we let you know you’re on a mentor waitlist.

 Refer a Child

-To learn more about the program and make a referral in Spanish, use our Spanish Language Mentee Referral Form (formerly Manos Unidos).
+To learn more about the program and make a referral in Spanish, use our Spanish Language Mentee Referral Form.

 If you cannot access the Mentee Referral Form via the Google Form and need a Word Doc version of the application either emailed or mailed to you, please reach out directly to firstname.lastname@example.org.

-For questions or inquiries about Community Friends, please contact our Lead Student Coordinator at firstname.lastname@example.org, or our Mentoring and Outreach AmeriCorps VISTA - Tenzin Dorjee -at email@example.com.
+For questions or inquiries about Community Friends, please contact our Lead Student Coordinator at email@example.com, or our Mentoring and Outreach AmeriCorps VISTA - Tenzin Dorjee, firstname.lastname@example.org, 802.443.5082.